xot/ElectraOne/DOCUMENTATION.md

 The parameter ```c_instance``` on the other hand allows the remote script to send instructions to (i.e. call methods on) Live.
 It is the interface from the remote script back to Live.
 It is used, for example, to tell Live to add a MIDI mapping, or to send MIDI events to the external controller.

+### Initialisation

+Remote scripts are initialised whenever Live is started *and* whenever a new song is loaded.

 ### Threading, asynchrony.

 The remote script is put on a separate thread (apparently): even if certain actions take seconds to complete they do not interfere with audio processing.